Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 This option key is used to determine if that type of option already exists and, if it doesn't, create it.

 #### Token Address Space

 The ERC-1155 standard has a 256-bit address space for sub-tokens.
-Valorem uses the upper 160 bits for fungible option tokens, keyed on `uint160 optionKey`, and the lower 96 bits for claim NFTs, keyed on an auto-incrementing `uint96 claimKey` starting from 1 and unique per option type, resulting in a 256-bit token address space laid out as follows:
+Valorem uses the upper 160 bits for fungible option tokens, keyed on `uint160 optionKey`, and the lower 96 bits for claim NFTs, keyed on an auto-incrementing `uint96 claimKey` starting from one, and unique per option type.
+This results in a 256-bit token address space laid out as follows:

 ```
 MSb